-This lovely vintage Victorian-design necklace features approx. 2k aquamarine, beautifully crafted in 9k and Silver.
+This lovely vintage Victorian-design lavalier necklace features approx. 3.50ct topazes accented with pearls, beautifully crafted in 9k back and a Silver front.

 Weight in grams: 8.5.